Settlement & Divorce

 Let’s get down to basics.
 A settlement is an agreement to resolve a divorce.
 That means you and your spouse reach resolutions on some or all issues that must be divided in a divorce.

 Your Divorce Lawyer’s Role in Settlement

-Read on for how your divorce attorney helps you and your spouse reach agreements on the outstanding issues in your divorce depends on what method you are using to divorce: mediation, collaborative divorce, or litigation.
+Please read on for how your divorce attorney helps you and your spouse reach agreements on the outstanding issues in your divorce, depending on what method you use to divorce: mediation, collaborative divorce, or litigation.

 Mediation & Settlement

 “Review counsel” is also an important role in mediation.
 Because a mediator is a neutral third party who cannot give individual legal advice or comment on the fairness of the agreements, spouses should each hire their own experienced, mediation-friendly divorce attorney to provide independent legal advice.
-The purpose of having independent review counsel is not to start conflict, but to be an advocate focused on your best interests, needs, and concerns, a key component that will help ensure a fair and equitable outcome.
-Your review counsel will not typically be involved in the negotiations — that happens between you, your spouse, and the mediation.
-Rather, the review counsel provides you with legal advice about proposed settlements.
+The purpose of independent review counsel is not to start a conflict but to advocate for your best interests, needs, and concerns.
+This critical component will help ensure a fair and equitable outcome.
+Your review counsel will not typically be involved in the negotiations between you, your spouse, and the mediation.
+Instead, the review counsel provides you with legal advice about proposed settlements.